ddav118/BINF4003/README.md

 │   │   ├── 2-clean_mm_output.py         - cleans the pyMetaMap output into csv format
 │   │   ├── 3-convert.py                 - converts manual annotation concept_id to UMLS CUI's - used for Midpoint Presentation
 │   │   ├── 4-compare.ipynb              - compares MetaMap outputs against manual annotations - used for Midpoint Presentation
 │   │   ├── 5-model.py                   - collaborative filtering model implementation.
-Computational Bottleneck for evaluation of model.
+Computational Bottleneck.
 Complexity: O(Patients^2 x Symptoms^2) x O(Patients x Diseases)
+│   │   ├── 6-model_eval.py              - model evaluation using 99% train-test split.
+Data for the test set was recorded chronologically later.
+Model was refit on each individual in test set
+│   │   |                                - separately to insure no leakage occurred, and to solve the "cold-start" problem.
+The small fraction of patients in the test set is due to the inherent
+│   │   |                                - time complexity of the algorithm.
+Further values of k most similar users should be explored.
 │   │   ├── utils
 │   │   │   ├── fix_files.py             - removes empty data/{patient_id}.txt files
 │   │   │   ├── pymetamap_test.ipynb     - gets list of data/{patient_id}.txt files